logo Hiroshima University, Faculty of Science, Department of Earth and Planetary Systems Science

 • Fault dynamics and earthquake generation

-• Precambrian plate tectonics
+• Precambrian plate tectonics (mainly on the Indian subcontinent)

 Thin section of upper-mantle rock (microscopic image under cross-polarized light).
 Inset: dislocations in olivine (transmission electron microscopic image).